Peter Oberacker

 Peter Karl Oberacker Jr. (born May 13, 1963) is an American businessman and politician.
-He is a member of the New York State Senate, representing, the 51st district.
+He is a member of the New York State Senate representing the 51st district.
 The boundaries of the 51st district changed following the 2020 United States redistricting cycle, and the district now includes portions of Broome, Chenango, Delaware, Otsego, Schoharie, Sullivan, and Ulster counties.
 First elected to the state senate in 2020, he succeeded the longtime incumbent James Seward, and assumed office in January 2021.
 Prior to becoming a state senator, he served in different local offices and helped launch the company FormTech Solutions.

-Early life and career
+Early life

 Oberacker was born in Merrick, New York.
-He graduated from SUNY Delhi.
+He graduated from SUNY Delhi in 1983.
 After graduating from college, he joined his father, also named Peter Oberacker, in operating Spicey Pete's Meats, a market in Schenevus.
+Oberacker became a research chef and food scientist specializing in various meat products.

+Political career

-Oberacker first entered the political sphere when he was elected to the Maryland Town Board, a position he held for two terms before being elected town supervisor.
+Oberacker was elected to the Maryland Town Board, a position he held for two terms before being elected town supervisor.
 After two terms as supervisor, Oberacker was elected to serve as an Otsego County legislator.

 In 2020, retiring Senator James Seward encouraged Oberacker to run for the senate seat that he occupied at the time.
-Oberacker eventually won the seat, winning 55.4 percent of the vote.
+Oberacker won the seat, winning 55.4 percent of the vote.
 He assumed office in January 2021.

+2026 U.S. House of Representatives election

-In July 2025, Peter announced his candidacy for New York’s 19th congressional district in the 2026 United States House of Representatives elections, challenging incumbent Josh Riley.
+In October 2025, Oberacker announced his candidacy for New York's 19th congressional district in the 2026 United States House of Representatives elections, challenging incumbent Josh Riley.
+During the campaign for the House of Representatives New York's 19th congressional district seat, Bobby Walker, who was set to become Oberacker’s campaign manager, was a part of the Young Republican group chat leaks.
+Walker, who had served as Oberacker's campaign manager for his 2020 New York State Senate election campaign, was fired soon after.

+In August 2026, a 2015 Facebook post by Oberacker resurfaced in which he made a Veterans Day memorial post for his grandfather, who died in the Battle of the Bulge fighting for Nazi Germany.
+Oberacker, who had served on the state Senate’s Republican antisemitism working group, came under fire for the post.
+He later said, "Looking at it through the prism of today, totally different story.
+Having been on the antisemitism task force for the Senate Republicans, I would look at it a little bit differently now."

 Political positions

 Utilities

 In June 2025, Oberacker called on the New York State Senate Investigations and Government Operations Committee to launch a full-scale investigation into the practices of utility companies, such as New York State Electric & Gas (NYSEG).
-Oberacker has also introduced the "Ratepayer Bill of Rights." a series of legislation that would outline "fundamental rights that utility customers should be guaranteed from accurate billing to fair outage compensation."
+Oberacker has also introduced the "Ratepayer Bill of Rights", a series of legislation that would outline "fundamental rights that utility customers should be guaranteed from accurate billing to fair outage compensation."